Notice of Pre-AIA or AIA Status

 the method comprising:

-determining, by the control device, field of vision data based on camera data of the interior camera, wherein the field of vision data describe a field of vision of a driver of the motor vehicle; (Tsimhoni, [0041] “The interior sensor 118 may be implemented as a camera (not separately shown) configured to sense the driver of the vehicle 102.”)
+determining, by the control device, field of vision data based on camera data of the interior camera, wherein the field of vision data indicate an angle region corresponding to a field of vision of a driver of the motor vehicle that is determined based on a viewing direction of the driver of the motor vehicle and a focus zone of eyes of the driver of the motor vehicle; (Tsimhoni, [0054] “when a driver who had been looking away from the road for some time”)

-determining partial field data that describe a partial field of a sensing region of the one or more environment sensing devices in the environment of the motor vehicle, (Tsimhoni, [0032] “The at least one exterior sensor 110 senses the environment outside the vehicle.
+determining partial field data that indicate a partial field of a sensing region of one of the one or more of the camera device, the radar device, the Lidar device, the ultrasound sensor, or the infrared measurement device in an environment of the motor vehicle, (Tsimhoni, [0032] “The at least one exterior sensor 110 senses the environment outside the vehicle.
 For instance, the at least one exterior sensor 110 may sense the roadway, markings on the roadway, other vehicles or objects near the vehicle 102, and/or road signs.”)

-reducing sensing or evaluating of sensing data that are sensed by the one or more environment sensing devices and that describe the partial field according to the partial field data, (Tsimhoni, [0035] “Differing environmental conditions outside the vehicle 102 may affect the sensing distance of the exterior sensor(s) 110. … As such, the processor 103 of the illustrated embodiments is configured to determine a sensing distance based at least in part on the sensed environment outside the vehicle.”)
+reducing sensing or evaluating of sensing data that are sensed by the one or more of the camera device, the radar device, the Lidar device, the ultrasound sensor, or the infrared measurement device and that describe the partial field according to the partial field data, (Tsimhoni, [0035] “Differing environmental conditions outside the vehicle 102 may affect the sensing distance of the exterior sensor(s) 110. … As such, the processor 103 of the illustrated embodiments is configured to determine a sensing distance based at least in part on the sensed environment outside the vehicle.”)

 wherein the reducing of the sensing or the evaluating of the sensing data includes at least one of

-reducing a scan rate of at least one of the one or more environment sensing devices,
+reducing a scan rate of at least one of the camera device, the radar device, the Lidar device, the ultrasound sensor, or the infrared measurement device,

-deactivating at least one of the one or more environment sensing devices, or (Tsimhoni, [0035] “Differing environmental conditions outside the vehicle 102 may affect the sensing distance of the exterior sensor(s) 110. … As such, the processor 103 of the illustrated embodiments is configured to determine a sensing distance based at least in part on the sensed environment outside the vehicle.”
+deactivating at least one of the camera device, the radar device, the Lidar device, the ultrasound sensor, or the infrared measurement device, or (Tsimhoni, [0035] “Differing environmental conditions outside the vehicle 102 may affect the sensing distance of the exterior sensor(s) 110. … As such, the processor 103 of the illustrated embodiments is configured to determine a sensing distance based at least in part on the sensed environment outside the vehicle.”
 Using a shorter distance teaches the claimed deactivating because the sensor is less active.
 Compare with specification [0022] that deactivation can be “total” (and thus can also be partial).)

 2. (Canceled)